Clean Dog’s Teeth: What Can You Use?

 Use a pet-safe toothpaste (never human toothpaste) with a soft brush or finger brush; avoid baking soda long-term.

-Q2: How can I clean dog’s teeth without going to the vet?
+Q2: How can I clean my dog’s teeth without going to the vet?

 Brush daily with pet toothpaste, offer dental chews, and add water additives—consult a vet if tartar builds up.